ksmithut/remix-sse-workshop/TUTORIAL.md

 ac.abort()
 ```

-If a `fetch` call gets aborted, you can check for the error by checking for
+If a `fetch` call gets aborted, you can check for the error by verifying that
 `error.name === 'AbortError'`.

 It should look like this now: